multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 ### Manual session recording

-Below is an example showing how to create a session recordingin `MANUAL` mode.
+Below is an example showing how to create a session recording in `MANUAL` mode.
 Manual session recordings stream and save all the data between calling `start` and `stop`.

 ```javascript
 await sessionRecorder.start(